shriram3/Post-Comment-App/README.md

  - Comments listening in port 4001
  - CORS stands for Cross-Origin Resource Sharing .
 It allows us to relax the security applied to an API

+# Event-Bus
+ - Handles the all the events triggered by post and comment services
+ - For implementing Async communication